HIP NOVELS CAN FIT INTO EVERY PART OF YOUR LITERACY PROGRAM!

 HIP Books are first and foremost about exciting stories, written by accomplished authors of Young Adult fiction.
 The characters are interesting and realistic; the plot lines are action-oriented and the vocabulary is carefully chosen to support readers of all abilities.
 Read more about WHAT MAKES HIP BOOKS THE VERY BEST BOOKS FOR STRUGGLING AND RELUCTANT READERS.

-Although HIP Novels are ideal for students to read on their own, these books can support every aspect of your literacy program.
+Although HIP Novels are designed for students to read on their own, these books can support every aspect of your literacy program.

 HIP Novels are ideal for independent reading!
 Independent reading practice is a time for easy reading (even the Common Core Standards say so!), and HIP’s careful editorial process ensures that students who can read the first chapter or two should be able to read the rest of the book on their own.
 Capable readers are drawn to the exciting stories, realistic characters and teen/preteen issues and problems; struggling readers appreciate the supports in vocabulary, sentence structure, layouts and illustrations.